Designing Modeled Event Meshes

 If you have a modeled event mesh that contains a large number of objects, you may find it useful to view only a specified object and the other objects that it is closely related to, so that you can better visualize the relationships between a smaller number of objects.

 When you show relationships for an object, the Graph panel displays only the related objects.
+Event Portal Users see only the related objects in application domains that they have access to.
 The List panel continues to show all objects in the modeled event mesh.
 Objects that display in the Relationship view have a gray background in the List panel.

 To view the relationships for an object, perform these steps: